matze-dd/Tex2txt/README.md

 Exceptions are listed at LAB:RECURSE in the Bash script.
 Note, however, the limitation sketched in [issue #12](../../issues/12).

+Apart from Python, the Bash script uses Java together with LanguageTool's desktop version for offline use, Hunspell and some standard Unix tools.
-Before application, variables in this script have to be customized.
+Before application, variables in the script have to be customized.
 For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable $txtdir.
 This directory and possibly necessary subdirectories will be created